 When trying to improve fluency, teachers can use different strategies during whole-class read alouds.
 During each of these strategies, remember that modeling multiple times might be necessary, and it’s important that students can see the text as they read.
 Use a document camera, or simply have students follow along in their own copy of the book.

 Echo reading.
-You read a sentence and model appropriate tone, pace, and volume.
+The teacher reads a sentence and model appropriate tone, pace, and volume.
 Students echo your example.

 Choral reading.
-You all read together.
+Everyone reads together.
 Students will naturally fall in line with the group.

 Repeated reading.
 Have students read a short text out loud over and over (I wouldn’t recommend using more than a paragraph).
 As they gain more confidence with the vocabulary and sentence structure, they will be practicing reading more fluently.